grpc/grpc-java/documentation/android-channel-builder.md

 # AndroidChannelBuilder

-Since gRPC's 1.12 release, the `grpc-android` package provides access to the `AndroidChannelBuilder` class.
-Given an Android Context, this builder will register a network event listener upon channel construction.
-The listener is used to automatically respond to changes in the device's network state, avoiding delays and interrupted RPCs that may otherwise occur.
+ The `grpc-android` package provides access to the `AndroidChannelBuilder` class.
+Given an Android Context, this builder registers a network event listener upon channel construction.
+The listener automatically responds to changes in the device's network state, avoiding delays and interrupted RPCs that may otherwise occur.

 By default, gRPC uses exponential backoff to recover from connection failures.
 Depending on the scheduled backoff delay when the device regains connectivity, this could result in a  one minute or longer delay before gRPC re-establishes the connection.
 This delay is removed when `AndroidChannelBuilder` is provided with the app's Android Context.
-Notifications from the network listener will cause the channel to immediately reconnect upon network recovery.
+Notifications from the network listener cause the channel to immediately reconnect upon network recovery.

 On Android API levels 24+, `AndroidChannelBuilder`'s network listener mechanism